Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the investigation of title in both registered and unregistered land.
-Focus your revision on:
+For SQE1, you are required to understand the investigation of title in conveyancing for registered and unregistered land, with a focus on the following syllabus points:

 - The distinction between registered and unregistered titles and why it matters in conveyancing.